egbakou/domainverifier-dotnet/README.md

 ### Overview

-The `DomainVerifier` project includes a `DnsRecordsGenerator` class that implements the `DnsRecordsGenerator`  as well as a `DnsRecordsVerifier` class that implements the `IDnsRecordsVerifier` interface.
+The `DomainVerifier` project includes a `DnsRecordsGenerator` class that implements the `DnsRecordsGenerator` interface  as well as a `DnsRecordsVerifier` class that implements the `IDnsRecordsVerifier` interface.
 These classes offer convenient methods for generating domain verification codes and verifying ownership through DNS records(TXT and CNAME)

 ### 🔑 DnsRecordsGenerator

-It can be injected into into your service class or controller suing it interface or instantiated directly.
+It can be injected into into your service class or controller using its interface or instantiated directly.

 The `DnsRecordsGenerator` class provides the following methods: